 Obedience and honour are social constructs.
 Over the course of centuries, one idea has been bolted onto another idea, resulting in an edifice we call culture, tradition and morality.
 Obedience is the cement for this edifice, and honour is the stick to force this compliance.

-What is it that society is so afraid of?
+What is society is so afraid of?
 Society is afraid that if each and every idea is not followed then the edifice will come tumbling down.
-This fear of the edifice falling apart has been echoed whenever social movements have arisen, from workers seeking rights, to women seeking the vote, to the establishment of same sex marriage.
+This fear of the edifice falling apart has been echoed whenever social movements have arisen: from workers seeking rights, to women seeking the vote, to the establishment of same sex marriage.
 Many and loud were the voices of doom prophesying the destruction of the institution of marriage if same-sex marriage were to be legalised.
 But, in the fullness of time, it was legalised in some countries, and last time I looked, judging by the number and frequency of marriages of all kinds, the institution of marriage is not just safe but positively thriving.

 It’s crucial to note that certain kinds of obedience is necessary and required for a safe and just society, to guarantee civil liberties, and to protect the rights of all.
-It’s absolutely correct to ensure that people are able to live in dignity, with self-respect, and respect for others, that they’re able to make their own choices, as long as those choices don’t advocate harm to anyone.
+It’s absolutely correct to ensure people are able to live in dignity, with self-respect, and respect for others, that they’re able to make their own choices, as long as those choices don’t advocate harm to anyone.
 Obedience should be less about following rules and more about values.

-We all know that the demand for unthinking, unquestioning obedience goes hand-in-hand with the desire for authority, whether that authority is expressed through tradition, religion or politics.
+We all know the demand for unthinking, unquestioning obedience goes hand-in-hand with the desire for authority, whether that authority is expressed through tradition, religion or politics.
 On whom is the burden of unquestioning obedience placed?
 Generally the ones with the least amount of power, workers who have no bargaining rights, women, children, and in some cases bloggers.
 One of the charges levelled against Raif Badawi, the blogger who set up a liberal website and who was sentenced to a thousand lashes, is that ‘he was disobedient.’

 How can obedience be expressed as a value?
 I believe it’s vested in self-respect, and self-respect comes from self-examination, self-discipline, from respecting the rights and safety of others, and doing the right thing, whether there’s any kind of cost involved or not.